xiongxug/vuepress-homepage/docs/README.md

 ## About Me

-I’m a student at Wuhan University
+Master student at University of Illinois at Urbana-Champaign, majored in Electrical and Computer Engineering.

 ## News

+- [Aug.
+2021] Admitted to University of Illinois at Urbana-Champaign
 - [Sept 2017] Admitted to Wuhan University

 ## Education & Experiences

+- **University of Illinois at Urbana-Champaign, IL, US** <br/> Expected Dec.
+2022

+  Master of Engineering in Electrical & Computer Engineering

-- **Wuhan University, Wuhan, China** <br/>September 2017 - present
+- **Wuhan University, Wuhan, China** <br/> Sept.
+2017 - Jun.
+2021

   Bachelor in Computer Science and Technology

+- **University of California, Berkeley, US** <br/> Jan.
+2020 - Mar.
+2020

+  Visiting Student in EECS

+- **National University of Singapore** <br/> Jul.
+2019 - Aug.
+2019

+  Visiting Student, School of Computing

 ## Projects

 [→ Full list](/projects/)

 <ProjectCard image="/projects/1.jpg" hideBorder=true>

 **WALL-E-Garbage-classification-robot**

 Built a WALL-E-Garbage-classification-robot on Arduino and RaspberryPi.

-Using the object detection algorithm Mask RCNN to perform object detection on the video stream acquired by the Raspberry Pi.
-The identified objects are then classified by the InceptionV3.
-Used Bottle (Python Web Framework) and Bootstrap build a Web Panel which involved Camera Streaming, Autopilot and Manual control.
-Communicate computer and RaspberryPi with MQTT (message Queue Telemetry Transport)
+- Built a WALL-E-object-classification-robot on Arduino and Raspberry Pi that detects and classifies objects and automatically navigates

+- Engineered an intelligent mobile platform and designed a web panel in Bottle (Python web framework) and Bootstrap that includes camera streaming, autopilot, and manual control

+- Established communication between the computer and Raspberry Pi with MQTT

 [[Link](https://isteps.comp.nus.edu.sg/event/sws-y2-19/module/Cluster3/project/9)]

 </ProjectCard>

 ## Awards & Honors

 ### Contests

+- Scholarship & Outstanding Student Award(Sept.
+2019/2020) at Wuhan University
 - First place in **‘Zero Cup’ Web Design Competition**

 <!-- Custom style for this page -->